Phydose/Aikos-Project/Handler/Slash/Moderation/Warn System.md

-# v Function for register the slashes of Warn system!
+# Function for register the slashes of Warn system!
 # Eval this functions

 # Warn Slash Function